Lightning-AI/pytorch-lightning/docs/source/new-project.rst

     # to use advanced features such as GPUs/TPUs/16 bit you have to change NO CODE
     trainer = pl.Trainer(tpu_cores=8, precision=16)

+The code above gives you the following for free:

+- Automatic checkpoints
+- Automatic Tensorboard (or the logger of your choice)
+- Automatic CPU/GPU/TPU training
+- Automatic 16-bit precision

+All of it 100% rigorously tested and benchmarked

 ----------